raceychan/raceychan.github.io/docs/http/websocket.md

 title: websocket
 ---

-> Technically, websocket is not included in http, but parellel to it. we place it here for convenience of reading.

 ### WebSocket

 lihil supports the usage of websocket, you might use `WebSocketRoute.ws_handler` to register a function that handles websockets.